 In 1975, Father Michael Flynn was appointed pastor of St. Brendan.
 Under Father Flynn’s guidance, St. Brendan completed its building program with the dedication of the Social Hall and the conversion of the Convent to a Media Center in 1975.
 In 1979, fire destroyed the Media Center and a new a Parish Center was dedicated in 1980.
 In 1983, Father Flynn, preparing for the future, announced plans to build a new church.
 In 1984, the foundation stone was laid.
 During this decade of building, the parish was also blessed to celebrate the Silver Jubilees of Father Sean Shine (1977), Father Michael Flynn (1984), and Father Con Shine (1985).

 After a long illness, in 1988 Father Michael Flynn died.
-Bishop Norbert Dorsey assigned Father Peter Uniowski as Administrator, until the late Father Anthony Silvestri, O.S.F.S. was made the new Pastor.
+Bishop Norbert Dorsey assigned Father Anthony Silvestri, O.S.F.S. as the new Pastor.

 Father Silvestri began a major renovation plan, known as Visions 2000, in 1992.
 This plan encompassed the total and complete renovation of St. Brendan School classrooms.
 In addition, a Library, Media Center, and Computer Lab were constructed, as well as a state-of-the-art Science Center.
 The Parish Center was refurbished providing space for Pre-Kindergarten, Kindergarten, Art, and Math classrooms, as well as two Conference Rooms, a Banquet Room and kitchen facilities to accommodate seating of approximately 100 people.
 Along with the schools renovation, a Parish/School Administrative Building was constructed.